hterhors/SoccerPlayerOBIEProject/README.md

 ----------------------------------------------------------------------------

-The goal would be to find that the player the article is talking about is http://psink.de/dbpedia/HerbieWilliams (artifical namespace).
+The goal would be to find that the player the article is talking about is http://psink.de/dbpedia/HerbieWilliams (artifical namespace) and the properties that are defined by the ontology can be filled with:

-.
-Herbie Williams was born in 1940.
+1)  Herbie Williams was born in 1940.
-Herbie Williams was born in Wales.
+2)  Herbie Williams was born in Wales.
-Herbie Williams plays at position inside forward.
+3)  Herbie Williams plays at position inside forward.
-Herbie Williams was member of team Swansea City
+4)  Herbie Williams was member of team Swansea City
-Herbie Williams was member of team Wales National Team
+5)  Herbie Williams was member of team Wales National Team

-etc.

 **Dependencies**

+Dependencies are part of git submodule and are cloned automatically.

 You need the following dependent projects:

 1)  OBIECore https://github.com/hterhors/OBIECore